If you are reading this, then you must be considering adopting a rescue dog.

 Adopting a dog is an amazing experience, but can be overwhelming.

-Knowing the right questions to ask when adopting a dog or puppy can make all the difference in having a long happy future together.
+Knowing the right questions to ask when adopting a dog or puppy can make all the difference in having a long happy future with your rescue dog.

 Having volunteered at many shelters and rescues over the years, the one thing I see too often is that people are too quick to adopt without getting all the information they can about the dog.

-Even more important – the questions below can help decrease the chance that you will need to return the dog for some reason since you will know all the important things about them.
+The many questions below can also help decrease the chance that you will need to return the dog.

-45 Questions To Ask When Adopting A Dog
+Questions To Ask A Shelter Or Rescue Before Adopting A Dog

-Below are all the questions you can ask – next to each question you will see either a S, R or S/R which signifies whether a question should be asked to a shelter or rescue or both.
+Below is a list of questions I recommend you ask before you adopt a dog, no matter the breed.
+Next to each question you will see either a S, R or S/R which signifies whether a question should be asked to a shelter or rescue or both.

 - How long has the dog been with your rescue or shelter?
 (S/R)

 - Do you know the age of the dog?
 (S/R)